jnealey88/ctrl-alt-vibe/README.md

 # Ctrl Alt Vibe

+A cutting-edge community platform that leverages AI to empower developers in discovering, collaborating, and showcasing innovative coding projects.
+This platform combines modern web technologies with AI-powered tools to provide comprehensive project evaluation and community engagement.

-A vibrant community platform showcasing creative projects, fostering collaboration, and sharing innovative ideas.
-Built with React, Express, and PostgreSQL.
+Built with React, Express, PostgreSQL, and OpenAI integration for intelligent project evaluation.

 ## Features